-- (a) a responsible entity's decision for a change application, other than a decision made by the P&E court; or (b) a deemed refusal of a change application.
+- (a) a responsible entity's decision for a change application, other than a decision made by the P&E court; or - (b) a deemed refusal of a change application.

-Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) 1 The applicant 2 If the responsible entity is the assessment manager-an affected entity that gave a pre-request notice or response notice The responsible entity If an affected entity starts the appeal-the applicant 1 A concurrence agency for the development application 2 If a chosen assessment manager is the respondent-the prescribed assessment manager 3 A private certifier for the development application 4 Any eligible advice agency for the change application 5 Any eligible submitter for the change application
+Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) 1 The applicant 2 If the responsible entity is the assessment manager-an affected entity that gave a pre-request notice or response notice The responsible entity If an affected entity starts the appeal-the applicant A concurrence agency for the development application If a chosen assessment manager is the respondent-the prescribed assessment manager A private certifier for the development application Any eligible advice agency for the change application Any eligible submitter for the change application

-- 3. Extension applications
+3. Extension applications

-An appeal may be made against-

-(a) the assessment manager's decision about an extension application; or (b) a deemed refusal of an extension application.
+- (a) the assessment manager's decision about an extension application; or - (b) a deemed refusal of an extension application.

-(2) 4 40011104 1014041 01 (b) a decrified related of all extension application.
-Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) 1 1 The applicant 2 For a matter other than a deemed refusal of an extension application - a concurrence agency, other than the chief executive, for the application The assessment manager If a concurrence agency starts the appeal - the applicant If a chosen assessment manager is the respondent - the prescribed assessment manager
+Column 1 Column 2 Column 3 Column 4 Appellant Respondent Co-respondent (if any) Co-respondent by election (if any) (II dily) (ii diriy) 1 1 The applicant 2 For a matter other than a deemed refusal of an extension application - a concurrence agency, other than the chief executive, for the application The assessment manager If a concurrence agency starts the appeal - the applicant If a chosen assessment manager is the respondent - the prescribed assessment manager